 Fractures treatment in modern times allows most of the fractures to heal without a problem.
-But complications of do occur sometimes which may affect management and outcome.
+But complications of fractures do occur sometimes which may affect management and outcome.

 Complications of fractures can be acute or chronic.

-Acute complications of fractures are mostly due to initial injury and generally as a result of the initial trauma and include neurovascular and soft tissue damage, blood loss and localized contamination and infection.
+- Acute complications of fractures are mostly due to initial injury and generally as a result of the initial trauma and include neurovascular and soft tissue damage, blood loss and localized contamination and infection.

-Delayed complications of fractures may occur after treatment and may include malunion, embolic complications, infection and loss of function.
+- Delayed complications of fractures may occur after treatment and may include malunion, embolic complications, infection and loss of function.

 Early Complications of Fractures

-- Pneumothorax, flail chest and respiratory compromise in case of rib fractures
+- Pneumothorax, Flail chest, and respiratory compromise in case of rib fractures

 - Vascular injury